-The intent of the flood mitigation criteria is to provide for public safety; minimize on-site and downstream flood impacts from the three storm events; maintain the boundaries of the mapped 100-year floodplain; and protect the physical integrity of the on-site stormwater controls and the downstream stormwater and flood mitigation facilities.
+The intent of the flood mitigation criteria is to provide for public safety; minimize on-site and downstream flood impacts from the flood mitigation storm event; maintain the boundaries of the mapped 100-year floodplain; and protect the physical integrity of the on-site stormwater controls and the downstream stormwater and flood mitigation facilities.

-Flood mitigation must be provided for on-site conveyance system, as well as downstream outfalls as described in the following sections.
+Flood mitigation must be provided for on-site conveyance systems, as well as downstream outfalls as described in the following sections.